 One eye condition that you may experience is a posterior vitreous detachment (PVD).
 A PVD occurs because of natural changes to the jelly (the vitreous) in your eye and does not normally threaten your sight.
 It tends to develop later on in life, but it can develop earlier if you have myopia.

-It is important if you notice any of these symptoms or any new symptoms that you have your eyes checked immediately by an eye specialist.
+It’s important if you notice any of these symptoms or any new symptoms that you have your eyes checked immediately by an eye specialist.

 If you have been diagnosed with pathological myopia you have very high myopia and your eye may also show degenerative changes affecting the back of the eye.
 These changes can cause a reduction in your sight.

-In some people new blood vessels can grow from the blood vessels in the choroid layer, through lacquer cracks or areas of atrophy and on to the retina.
+In some people new blood vessels can grow from the blood supply underneath the retina (from the choroid layer), through lacquer cracks or areas of atrophy and onto the retina.
 This is known as choroidal neovascularisation (CNV).
-New blood vessels can bleed very easily as they are very weak and fragile, causing damage to the retina.
+These new blood vessels can bleed very easily as they are very weak and fragile, causing damage and swelling to the retina.

-At the macula, this scarring is called a Fuchs spot.
+At the macula, this scarring is called a Foster Fuchs spot.
 This is a circular area of pigment which develops after the new blood vessels and bleeding has gone.

 The higher your level of myopia is, the higher the risk of developing eye conditions and the changes associated with myopia.
-If your retina has been damaged then your vision may need more than glasses to help you see better.
+If your retina has been damaged then your vision may need more than glasses to help you see well.